joesgit/docker-php-development/README.md

 # PHP Development Environment

-A quick way to set up a PHP development environment (possibly) on any machine with docker (have not tested yet):
+A quick way to set up a PHP development environment on any machine with Docker (have not tested yet):

+## Includes

+-- PHP

+-- Apache

+-- MySQL

+-- phpMyAdmin

+## Installation

 First, download and install Docker from here:
 ```